Mdhvince/UAV-Autonomous-control/README.md

 - Acceleration at t=0, and t=T
 - Jerk at t=0, and t=T

-By applying these conditions, we can find the 8 coefficients, hence the optimal path that minimize the snap criterion.
+By applying these conditions, we can find the 8 coefficients, hence the optimal path that minimizes the snap criterion.

 Differentiating this equation gives the velocity/acceleration/jerk/snap constraints and so on...